+Release is a mastering house dedicated to handcrafting your sound.
+This means no AI mastering, no cutting corners & only high fidelity audio.
+We have worked with the likes of Raekwon of Wu-Tang Clan, Jadakiss, Camylio as well as a long list of upcoming talent.
 This is mastering without compromise.
-Release Mastering is a team of audio engineers dedicated to handcrafting your sound!
-This means no AI mastering, no cutting corners & only high fidelity audio.
-We have worked with the likes of Raekwon of Wu-Tang Clan and Nikki J Crawford, and continue to add to our collaboration roster.

-A female led mastering company based out of London, England.
-Our team holds degrees in areas such as Audio Engineering, Music Production, Songwriting & DJ Production.
-We work alongside independent label Known Strangers and regularly partner with ReverbNation to offer premium mastering to upcoming artists.
+A mastering house based out of London, England.
+Our team holds degrees in areas such as Audio Engineering, Music Production, Songwriting + DJ Production.
+We work alongside Universal Music Group, Known Strangers and regularly partner with ReverbNation.

 We pride ourselves on clear communication, fast delivery and quality sound.
-We spend time understanding your vision and where you want your music to take your listeners.
+We spend time understanding your vision, explaining our processes, and helping you deliver the best possible sound to your listeners.

 ReviewsEndorse Release Mastering